Salleh Abas: Early life

 Salleh was born in Kampung Raja, Besut, Terengganu.
 He left in 1949 for the United Kingdom, where he graduated with a degree in law from the University of Wales, Aberystwyth.
 In 1957 when he returned, he joined the legal service.
 He then served in Kota Baru, Kelantan as a magistrate.
-Soon after independence that same year, he was transferred to the national capital of Kuala Lumpur, where he served as Deputy Public Prosecutor.
+Soon after independence that same year, he was transferred to the national capital of Kuala Lumpur, where he served as deputy public prosecutor.
 He then returned to Britain to obtain a master's degree in international law and constitution at the University of London.
-He returned in 1962, upon which he was appointed state legal adviser and Deputy Public Prosecutor for both Negeri Sembilan and Melaka.
-He returned to Kuala Lumpur a year later, and served in a variety of posts under the Attorney-General, culminating in an appointment as Solicitor-General.
+He returned in 1962, upon which he was appointed state legal adviser and deputy public prosecutor for both Negeri Sembilan and Melaka.
+He returned to Kuala Lumpur a year later, and served in a variety of posts under the attorney-general, culminating in an appointment as solicitor-general.

 At the age of 50, he wanted to retire but was persuaded otherwise by then Lord President of the Federal Court, Tun Suffian Hashim.
 Salleh was appointed a Federal Court judge instead.
 Although the work bored him, he continued.
 When Suffian retired in 1982 and was replaced by Raja Azlan Shah, Salleh became Chief Justice of Malaya.
 However, within two years, the Sultan of Perak died.
-Raja Azlan was forced to resign to ascend the throne, and Salleh became Lord President in 1984.
+Raja Azlan had to resign to ascend the throne, and Salleh became Lord President in 1984.

 During Salleh's tenure, the Federal Court became officially the highest court in the land.
 Previously, its decisions could have been appealed to the British Privy Council, but due to concern over this colonial legacy, the link was officially cut.
 Salleh later expressed regret over this, as he believed he might not have been fired had the link to the Privy Council been maintained.
-In 1985, the Federal Court was renamed the Supreme Court.
+In 1985, following the total abolishment of appeal to the Privy Council in the UK, the Federal Court was renamed the Supreme Court, and Salleh automatically became the first Lord President of the Supreme Court.